NET-BYU/alpr/README.md

 # ALPR

 To use this, you first have to have an active [OpenALPR](https://cloud.openalpr.com/) account.

-## Usage
+Once you have a subscription, you only need two things: an IP camera (a camera that broadcasts it's feed over IP) and a Windows machine on the same network.

+## Setting up the Camera

+## Setting up the Rekor Server

+## Running your own local dashboard

 Once you have subscribed to OA's Rekor Scout, follow their instructions to download the client on Windows.